jnyfah/jnyfah.github.io/_posts/intrusiveptr.md

 The object is deleted once the reference count reaches zero, ensuring safe and automatic memory management.

-With Intrusive pointers its a bit diffrent, Intrusive pointers embed the reference counting mechanism within the object they manage.
+With Intrusive pointers its a bit different, Intrusive pointers embed the reference counting mechanism within the object they manage.
 This means:
 - Inherent Reference Counting: Each object must inherently possess the ability to keep track of how many pointers are referencing it.
 This often requires modifying the object's class to include reference counting logic.
 - Direct Management: The object itself is responsible for incrementing and decrementing its reference count as intrusive pointers are created or destroyed.
 - Self-Deletion: The object knows when to delete itself, which occurs when its internal reference count drops to zero.